Note: Installation instructions for a specific operation system are boxed

 On Macs: Macs come with Python 2.7 pre-installed.
 Make sure that you select the Python 3 that you installed earlier in the Eclipse install process.

-If does not give you a list of Python
+If does not give you a list of

-interpreters, then you must configure PyDev by hand.
+Python interpreters, then you must configure PyDev by hand.
 In the Preferences

-dialog above, press , and in the Select interpreter
+dialog above, press , and in the Select

-dialog name the interpreter (ex: Python) and browse to
+interpreter dialog name the interpreter (ex: Python)

-the location of your python.exe
+and browse to the location of your python.exe

-file and select it.
+file and

-and interpreter may look like:
+the selected name and interpreter may look like:

 Accept the default selections and press .
 The Preferences dialog box now shows the Python interpreter and libraries that you selected.
 Press to accept these values.
 Eclipse takes a moment to process these selections.